Fearless Leadership by Walking Around

 You cannot effectively build, lead, or manage a high performing team until you know your team well and understand the challenges that they encounter.

-Fearless Leadership by Walking Around is critical to your team’s success.
+After all, Fearless Leadership by Walking Around is critical to your team’s success.

 Begin by setting the tone through your words and actions: